SEAN: So. Many. Books.

 Yen On has a 2nd volume of the light novel Accel World, whose first volume I enjoyed, and whose protagonist is intriguing, so I will see where it goes from here.

-MELINDA: I’m on board for this, definitely!
+MJ: I’m on board for this, definitely!

 SEAN: The big light novel out next week, though, is even more well-known in the anime and manga fandom.
 A Certain Magical Index has become a giant franchise, whose anime is already out over here, and whose manga spinoff, A Certain Scientific Railgun, has sold quite well indeed.
 Now see where it all began, with this first volume.